 Re: Permission to use copyrighted material

-I would like your permission, as the holder of the copyright for the material listed below, to allow the material to be copied by the UW-WC Library and made available to students in my class through the Libraries' Reserve Desk.
+I would like your permission, as the holder of the copyright for the material listed below, to allow the material to be copied by the UWM at Washington County Library and made available to students in my class through the Libraries' Reserve Desk.

 Only one copy of the work will be made by the library staff.
-Access to this copy will be restricted to the UW-WC community.
+Access to this copy will be restricted to the UWM at Washington County community.
 The reproduction will faithfully copy the work in its entirety and will include a copyright notice.

 Citation of material to be used: